3.14 Berlin: Music and Sound in the Digital Age - FULLY BOOKED

 Can be combined with all A-Track courses

 Beyond the Berlin perspective, the course examines the current conditions of production and consumption as well as the performance and distribution of music.
-How do legal/illegal file sharing and streaming services affect listening to music?
-What is changing in music culture through sampling, remixing, mashup and approaches to interactive music in video games?
+How do streaming services and legal/illegal file sharing affect listening to music?
+What is changing in music culture through sampling, remixing, and interactive sound in video games?
 What opposing trends are out there?

 In addition to the joint discussion of texts and film excerpts, excursions also provide an opportunity for an exchange with proven experts in the course subject areas.